Fresh-Cut Products Workshop: Maintaining Quality & Safety

 This workshop, presented by the UC Davis Postharvest Technology Center, provides a substantive overview of this product category and is relevant to all levels of fresh-cut produce industry professionals -- from small, local and regional produce processors to large businesses with nationwide distribution.
 Food scientists, food engineers, quality assurance personnel and new product development staff as well as representatives from research institutions, the restaurant and institutional food industries, and equipment, packaging and ingredient suppliers will all benefit from attending.

-Fresh-cut products (cleaned, washed, cut, packaged and refrigerated fruits and vegetables) are an important and ever-expanding food category.
+Fresh-cut produce (cleaned, cut, washed and sanitized, packaged and refrigerated fruits and vegetables) is an important and ever-expanding food category.
 Consumers demand safe and high quality products that are packaged and distributed to maintain freshness and nutrition, and have extended shelf life, while ensuring good eating quality.
 These demands require that fresh-cut processors and handlers meet rigorous standards.

 This workshop provides an overview of many apects of the production, processing, packaging, distribution and quality assurance of fresh-cut products.
 Participants gain working knowledge of established and new procedures for the fresh-cut product category through topic-related sessions and demonstrations.
-In 2013, the workshop continues to feature discussions on microbial food safety and the effects of temperature and modified atmospheres on fresh-cut fruit and vegetable quality.
+This year, the workshop continued to feature discussions on microbial food safety and the effects of temperature and modified atmospheres on fresh-cut fruit and vegetable quality.

 Marketing & Consumer Issues